-Humidity in your home can cause a great amount of discomfort during the harsh summer heat.
+Indoor humitidy in the summer can cause a great amount of discomfort during the harsh summer heat.
 Even worse, humidity in your house can cause serious health hazards.
 The increased moisture in the air can lead to mold and rot on surfaces that pose significant health risks.

 Humidity levels in Texas homes can reach 60% on hot and steamy, summer days.
 Your air conditioning will work diligently to reduce your humidity to a more comfortable level, around 30% to 50%.
-When you reduce humidity in your home through simple steps, you are saving money on your energy bill.
+When you reduce a humid house in the summer through simple steps, you are saving money on your energy bill.
 You are also proving better circulation and cooling of your home.

 Keep you and your family safe and comfortable this summer by following these tips.

 Buying a dehumidifier can save money on AC in the long run.
-By dehumidifying the air, you make the conditions of your home feel cooler.
+By reducing high humidity in your house during the summer, you make the conditions of your home feel cooler.
 Therefore, you can increase the temperature of your AC and save money.
 If you’d like to dehumidify just one room, the cost of a smaller size dehumidifier is an average of $50.
 If you’d rather dehumidify the entire house, the price ranges from about $150 to $300.
 Portable dehumidifiers are available in stores and come in many different sizes.

 Ventilating properly can also help to reduce humidity.
 Hot and long showers produce a great amount of steam that leads to humidity.
 Try putting the ventilation fan on while showering or opening a window.
 Also, try decreasing your shower time and temperature.